palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

 Most newsrooms that use a similar system have a own base template for all of their custom pages.
 Graphic artists and designers install and extend it as the first step in their work.
 They develop their custom page within its confines and largely accept the furniture it provides, like the site's header and footer, fonts, common color schemes.
-This allows them to work more quickly because they do not have to bother with reinvent their site's most common elements.
+This allows them to work more quickly because they do not have to bother with reinventing their site's most common elements.

 .. note::